How to start a call center (processes, tips, tools)

 So how do you arrive at the right number?

-By analyzing your call center setup.
+By analyzing your call center setup requirements.

 For example, if you’re looking to run a virtual business, start with a small, experienced team.